writethedocs/weps/WEP0000_wep-proposal.rst

 File name
 .........
 The file name must follow the naming convention ``WEP[####]_[descriptive-but-short-title]``.
 For example, this WEP file is named ``WEP0000_wep-proposal``.
 In another example, a WEP to propose a new Slack channel naming convention might be named ``WEP0001_slack-channel-renaming``.

+Note that the full file name must contain lead-in digits to enable auto-sorting of files and URLs.
+The title of the WEP can use the short name.
 Metadata
 ........
 The WEP file must begin with a header list of metadata fields, using the standard `RST field list <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#field-lists>`_ format.